Thenuka09/Loan-Prediction-System/README.md

 - `Lone_Prediction.py` Streamlit application script that includes both home and prediction pages.

-- `lone.csv` Dataset used for training and testing the model.
+- `loan.csv` Dataset used for training and testing the model.

 - `LDA_Model.pkl` Pickled Linear Discriminant Analysis model for loan prediction.